 In most cases, admission to participating museums is free, although some only offer discounts.
 Before planning a trip to a reciprocal museum, it's best to call the museum you plan to visit and confirm your admission benefits.
 Museums within a 90-mile radius of your home address may not reciprocate, and all benefits are subject to change.

 Please click here for a current ASTC list, and see restrictions below.

 Restrictions: MPM members don't receive reciprocity at Betty Brinn Children's Museum (Milwaukee), Discovery World (Milwaukee), the Paper Discovery Center (Appleton), or Oshkosh Public Museum (Oshkosh).
 Reciprocity at the Madison Children's Museum (Madison) is limited to Family level and above.
 In Chicago, the Museum of Science and Industry and the Peggy Notebaert Nature Museum offer 50 percent off admission only.
+The Museum of Science and Industry admission benefit is limited to 2 adults and up to 4 children in the household.
 The EAA Aviation Museum in Oshkosh enforces a residency rule.
 If you live closer to EAA than MPM, please call ahead to confirm your benefits.

 Sustainer and Donor Level memberships ($225 and above) receive admission benefits at nearly 300 additional museums, thanks to ROAM (Reciprocal Organization of Associated Museums).
 ROAM gives you access to world-class museums of all sizes and types, including art, history, cultural centers, and more.

 Through the ROAM program, you’ll receive general admission for two and member discounts in stores and restaurants.
 Before planning a trip to a reciprocal museum, it's best to call the museum you plan to visit and confirm your admission benefits.
 Benefits are subject to change.